 To review, the first step of mindfulness is putting yourself in the moment, giving yourself a chance to observe those around you and examine your own feelings and emotions, and taking hold of those emotions in a way that allows you to move forward painlessly, productively and successfully.
 It happens in the moment and takes only that long.
 (BTW, this is a large part of what emotional intelligence is all about).

 In this post, I’d like to focus on mindfulness in the workplace.
 For the purposes of the workplace, the first step of mindfulness would look something like this:

-- You start to panic, dislike and become angry at the person who assigned the task, you begin to feel inadequate and overwhelmed and don’t know how to begin.
+2. You start to panic, dislike and become angry at the person who assigned the task, you being to feel inadequate and overwhelmed and don’t know how to begin.

 Now mindfulness in the workplace can go much further and actually include meditation.
 I myself have been meditating since my early twenties.
 While the purpose of my meditation practice has been spiritual in nature, here we are looking at meditation as another way to become present and ultimately to exercise one’s emotional intelligence.

 Having defined mindfulness, let’s now define meditation.
 I like to use this definition from the Buddhist Center because it is broad and does not require anyone to fit into a niche; it is a completely non-religious concept that allows each person to meditate in her/his own way, but it acknowledges that the purpose of engaging in the practice of meditation is to gain a conscious understanding and many related health benefits.
 The Buddhist Center explains: